LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/one-to-many.rst

 When this method runs, ``addEventViewModel`` contains form data.
 The data that specifies which ``EventCategory`` and ``Event`` should be assigned to is ``CatgoryId`` and NOT and actually ``EventCategory`` object.
 Therefore, we must first retrieve the category object, and then pass it into the ``Event`` constructor.

+The code above can be refactored as follows:

 .. sourcecode:: csharp
    :lineno-start: 46